What do live events like the 2020 Tokyo Olympics, the Cannes Film Festival, and the 74th Annual Tony Awards have in common?

 Once you’ve decided when your audience will be most engaged, you need to decide where they will be most engaged.

-You can schedule a video meeting directly from the RingCentral desktop app (to get a quick rundown of how this works, just book a quick demo here):
+You can schedule a video meeting directly from the RingCentral desktop app:

 Other than your core video platform (like RingCentral Video), you should also identify other social platforms that your audience uses for watching live video.
 Even if they don’t join your live event, you’ll want to be broadcasting on the platform they most actively check.